RobynMakes/ComputerScienceFinal/README.md

 This project relies heavily on two buit-in Java toolkits (Swing and AWT) for the GUI elements and basic Java logic for data handling.

+Please note that there is currently an bug where one JPanel doesn't resize correctly when the play button is pressed.
+If you resize the window, things will start to work again.

 The runnable .jar file is in the Application folder.
 Please run it from there.